myDevicesIoT/cayenne-docs/docs/MQTTAPIS.md

 ##### Receive Actuator command

-In order to receive the *Command* messages that Cayenne sends for changes to our actuator, we must first Subscribe to it.
+In order to receive the *COMMAND* messages that Cayenne sends for changes to our actuator, we must first Subscribe to them.
 To subscribe to actuator command messages, we refer to the [MQTT Messaging Topics - Receive actuator command](#bring-your-own-thing-api-mqtt-messaging-topics-receive-actuator-command) section of the docs.
 There, we find the details on what MQTT call to make.
-According to the docs, Subscribing to actuator commands expects the following:
+According to the docs, Subscribing to actuator commands expects:

 ```
 v1/username/things/clientID/cmd/channel
 ```

-We then substitute in the values for our account, board and actuator into this string.
+We then substitute in the values for our account, board and actuator.

 + Replace **username** with the **MQTT Username** for your account.
 + Replace **clientID** with the **Client ID** for your board.